ejkington/gamesrus/README.md

 #### Editing a product

-* Admin clicks the Edit button, either on the product cart in the Products page or at the top of the Product detail page
+* Admin clicks the Edit button, either on the product bag in the Products page or at the top of the Product detail page
 * User is presented with the products current details in the product form and can edit it
 * User clicks on Update Product
 * If the form is valid, user is taken to the newly edited products Product Detail page